peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 **Pre-registration and Exploratory Analysis:** The core hypothesis—that the framework can distinguish between correct and random mappings—was pre-specified.
 However, the multi-level decomposition approach represents exploratory framework validation, with specific analyses (optimal difficulty identification, model heterogeneity characterization, trajectory patterns) emerging from data inspection rather than a priori hypotheses.
 This hybrid approach is appropriate for novel framework validation studies, where the primary goal is methodological demonstration rather than theory testing.
 Future confirmatory studies employing this framework should pre-register specific hypotheses about signal strength, model performance, and task difficulty effects.

-#### Open Data and Code Availability

-In accordance with the principles of open science and computational reproducibility (The Turing Way Community, 2022), all data, analysis scripts, and supplementary materials necessary to reproduce the findings reported in this article are permanently and publicly available.
-The complete project repository can be accessed on GitHub at https://github.com/peterjmarko/llm-narrative-framework.git.
-This includes: (1) the neutralized component library (CSV format with component IDs and neutralized text); (2) the final subject database (CSV format with biographical and astrological metadata); (3) raw experimental results (JSON format with trial-level data and model responses); and (4) compiled study-level analysis results (CSV format with summary statistics).
-All data files include accompanying data dictionaries documenting variable names, types, and meanings.
-The repository also contains analysis scripts (Python/PowerShell), configuration files, and complete documentation for data preparation, experiment execution, and statistical analysis workflows.

-Comprehensive data dictionaries for all datasets are provided in the repository documentation, specifying variable names, data types, valid ranges, and missing data codes.
-Example data structures and loading scripts are included to facilitate immediate data access and reuse.

 **Software and Computational Environment:** All analyses were conducted using Python 3.11+ with the following core packages: NumPy (numerical computing), Pandas (data manipulation), SciPy and Statsmodels (statistical analysis), Pingouin (ANOVA and effect sizes), Seaborn and Matplotlib (visualization), and python-dotenv (configuration management).
 Data preparation and experiment orchestration scripts were implemented in PowerShell 7.x for cross-platform compatibility.
 The complete computational environment, including all package versions and dependencies, is specified in the project's `pyproject.toml` and can be reproduced using PDM (Python Dependency Manager).
 All code is version-controlled via Git, ensuring transparent tracking of methodological decisions and modifications.

 ### Results